 The Importance of Hydration

-Properly hydrating the body is often overlooked, but water is the most important nutrient for the human body.
+Properly hydrating the body is often overlooked, but water is the most crucial nutrient for the human body.
 Hydrating the body means drinking an appropriate amount of water for your body weight and activity level while also ensuring you are obtaining the necessary minerals that act as electrolytes to hydrate the body.

 Signs of dehydration include headaches, back pain, cravings, cramps, migraines, etc. Water is important.